 Cons of Investment in a Residential Property

-Like we mentioned at the start of the article, there are more pros to residential properties than there are cons.
+As we mentioned at the start of the article, there are more pros to residential properties than there are cons.
 However, most of these pros are case-specific meaning they might benefit some people and not be as useful to others.
 Below are a few reasons why investing in a residential property might not work for some people.

 We repeat— residential property investment is not a good idea if you’re looking for a short-term return.
 It takes a while to procure these properties.
 Most of the time people are able to pay in full and thus end up opting for installments; these can span over a couple of years.
 Once that’s done, you’ll have to build a home, incurring further construction costs.